Justin-Tan/high-fidelity-generative-compression/README.md

 ```
 pip install -r requirements.txt
 ```
 * Download a large (> 100,000) dataset of reasonably diverse color images.
-We found that using 1-2 training divisions of the [OpenImages](https://storage.googleapis.com/openimages/web/index.html) dataset was able to produce satisfactory results.
+We found that using 1-2 training divisions of the [OpenImages](https://storage.googleapis.com/openimages/web/index.html) dataset was able to produce satisfactory results on arbitrary images.
+Choosing a particular source domain (e.g. Cityscapes) may increase compression performance within that domain.
 Add the dataset path under the `DatasetPaths` class in `default_config.py`.
 * Clone this repository, `cd` in and view the default arguments/command line options.
 ```
 git clone https://github.com/Justin-Tan/high-fidelity-generative-compression.git